GamesCreed

 The mine and other underground dungeons have rarer materials used for construction.
 This includes scrap, tools, gold, and pieces to create a rocket and complete Core’s plan of escape from the planet.
 However, as tiles are excavated, the mine becomes more unstable, possibly collapsing and destroying progress.
 To avoid this, pillars and walls need to be set up to prevent a cave-in.

-The mine workforce is a completely different set of characters, each who has their own unique quarters that occupy space in the mine: Miners clear out basic supplies like dirt and rubble; Prospectors look for more valuable materials to send to the city; Mechanics heal other bots and repair structures; while Guards fight enemies that show up.
+The mine workforce is a completely different set of characters, each of whom has their unique quarters that occupy space in the mine.
+Miners clear out basic supplies like dirt and rubble; Prospectors look for more valuable materials to send to the city; Mechanics heal other bots and repair structures; while Guards fight enemies that show up.

 Parts of the underground are infested with enemy hives.
 These will either directly attack Steambots or unleash debuffs that hamper their performance.
 Guards are a direct means of stopping the problem at its source.
 In addition, various turrets and alarms can be built to defend an area.
 This turns SteamWorld Build into a similar experience as the original SteamWorld Defense.